ognevny/billion_loops/rust-no-core/README.md

 ## Performance boost?

-According to [table](../README.md#Benchmarking) this code isn't faster than the std one.
-But look at binary size (Example for my Arch machine)
+According to the [table](../README.md#Benchmarking) this code isn't faster than the std one.
+But look at binary size (running on my Arch machine)

 ```shell
 $ find build -type f -executable -exec dust -b {} \;